one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 #
 ### Update 03/05/2021
+**NOTE - If you are updating from a previous config, you will need to remove the previous OpenCore boot entry in the firmware boot menu.
+Select your internal SSD to boot successfully again.**
+- Update to OpenCore 0.6.7
+- Switch to VoodooRMI.kext for trackpad
-- Confirm compatibility with MacOS Big Sur 11.2.2
+- Confirm compatibility with MacOS 11.2.2

 ### Update 02/10/2021
 - Confirm compatibility with MacOS Big Sur 11.2.1